spinozarabel/moodle-block_configurablereports/README.txt

 Madhu's version history:
 - Added Messaging capability (as opposed to just send email capability in stock) Following new plugins have been added as export options
+- Added a new type of report to handle JSON fields.
+Facility for deleting JSON items
 - doclinks: This shows report documents of students in the class course.
 - marks: This exports a CSV file containing subjects, percentage, and letter for students in that course.
 Subject order is read from a Google CSV and letter grades from concerned subject course